nywinewench/nywinewench.github.io/about.md

 I am fascinated with the ways wine intersects with society, history, politics, science, and popular culture, and [this blog](/blog) is my space to sort my thoughts, share my ideas, and air my grievances on these topics.
-I welcome your comments.

 # Cheers!